asdfjkl/ctegaki-lib/README.md

 ## Use it in your project

-Supplied with the library is a (very rudiment) demo on how to use the library in your project.
+Supplied with the library is a (very rudimentary) demo on how to use the library in your project.
 See ./demo/main.c

 To compile go to the directioy